|

 "Do you employ anyone with a limp?
 A small man?"

-"No. And, before you ask, I've no regular customers that
+"No. And, before you ask, I've no regular customers with

-limp, eitherbut your friend, Wolfram, has a limp.
-A bad
+a limp, either.
+But your friend, Wolframhe has a limp.
+A

 "Wolfram?" said Haldir.
 "Why would Wolfram take